NidukaAkalanka/x-ui-english/README.md

 ## SSL certificate application

-The script has 2 built-in SSL certificate application functions.
+The script has 3 built-in SSL certificate application functions.
 Using a sub-domain is recommended.
 - ### 1st Method (Recommended.
 Works for almost any TLD including Freenom free TLDs) To use this method to apply for a certificate, your server's IP addres being correctly pointed to a domain or subdomain that you own is the only requirement.
 (Acme.sh script's 3rd option)

-- ### 2nd Method (Use if the above one fails.
+- ### 2nd and 3rd Methods (Use if the above one fails.
 Would not work for Freenom free TLDs) This is not beginner frienly as much as the first one.
 To use this method, all of the follwoing prerequisites should be met:
 - Knowing the Cloudflare registered email address
 - Knowing the Cloudflare Global API Key